A Hybrid Anyon-Otto thermal machine: Results

-\item \textit{Thermalization A}: ($\theta_2\to\theta_1$, contact with heat bath) - In the final stroke, the phase parameter is restored to its initial value $\theta_1$ and the subsequent thermalization with heat bath at temperature $T_A$ restores the system back to its initial state $\rho_1$.
+\item \textit{Thermalization A}: ($\theta_2\to\theta_1$, contact with heat bath) - In the final stroke, the phase parameter is restored to its initial value $\theta_1$ and the subsequent thermalization with heat bath at temperature $T_A$ results in the system returning back to its initial state $\rho_1$.
 Thus,

-\end{enumerate} The HAO cycle defined above differs from the standard quantum Otto cycle in the two thermalization strokes.
+\end{enumerate} The total work $W=W_{12}+W_{21}$, $Q_A$ and $Q_B$, satisfies energy conservation (first law) $W=Q_A+Q_B$.
+The difference of the HAO cycle defined above with the standard quantum Otto cycle lies in the two modified thermalization strokes.
 In the latter case, the statistical properties of the quantum model remain unchanged, and thus the heat change is solely associated with the energy gained or lost to the heat baths.
 In contrast, thermalization in the HAO cycle is accompanied by a explicit change of statistical properties through the parameter $\theta$.
 It is important to note that ramping the phase parameter modifies the Hamiltonian itself and thus technically amounts to performing a certain amount of work.
 However, in the anyon equivalent of the model defined in Eq.~\eqref{eq:hamAnyon}, $\theta$ implicitly controls the statistical properties and hence the equilibrium configuration of the system.
 Since the purpose of the HAO engine is to convert both thermal energy and anyon energy into useful work, we associate the total energy change in the modified thermalization strokes only with heat energy.

-\paragraph{The non-interacting limit $U=0$}
+\paragraph*{\bf The non-interacting limit $\mathbf {U=0}$}